 Rustan Coffee, part of the Rustan Group of Companies, has been the authorized licensee of Starbucks in the Philippines for the past 20 years.
 Starbucks is the premier roaster and retailer of specialty coffee in the world.
 In the Philippines it is the leading coffeehouse, with 300 stores nationwide.
 Despite the growing competition of coffeehouses, Starbucks has stood strong thanks to the professional yet personal attention that the chain’s baristas give to every customer.
 Starbucks uses so-called conversational ordering.
 To build warmth and familiarity, Starbucks baristas engage customers in conversation while taking their orders.
 The staff member memorizes the customer’s name, their favorite drink or even their usual time of arrival in the store.
-LS Nav, based on Microsoft Dynamics NAV, has been instrumental in attaining Starbucks’ goal of building that connection with customers.
-Starbucks Philippines has been using LS Nav Hospitality since 2005.
+LS Retail software, extending Microsoft Dynamics ERP with F&B functionality, has been instrumental in attaining Starbucks’ goal of building that connection with customers.
+Starbucks Philippines has been using LS Retail software since 2005.

 The team started reviewing technology providers.
-After examining many solutions including Microsoft, Oracle, and SAP, the team selected LS Nav, based on Microsoft Dynamics NAV.
+After examining many solutions including Microsoft, Oracle, and SAP, the team selected the LS Retail software solution for F&B, built on Microsoft Dynamics ERP.

-With LS Nav, all locations are connected to headquarters, and sales data from the POS stations immediately reflects in the ERP system, where it is available for financial calculations and reporting.
+With LS Retail software, all locations are connected to headquarters, and sales data from the POS stations immediately reflects in the ERP system, where it is available for financial calculations and reporting.
 This gives management visibility on what’s happening in each store.
 One-time data entry has also eliminated discrepancies between various business systems and largely removed human error.
 With hundreds of stores, price updates and auditing could be a nightmare.
-Not with LS Nav.
+Not with LS Retail software.
 With the new system, Starbucks management can update prices centrally in the head office.
 As actual transactions can be easily accessed from head office, it’s easy to spot cases of pilferage.
-LS Nav also gives management detailed information on customer preferences, what items are top selling, which stores are profitable, and even more critical information that can be used to take timely business decisions.
+The new solution also gives management detailed information on customer preferences, what items are top selling, which stores are profitable, and even more critical information that can be used to take timely business decisions.

 “All our systems and infrastructure should be designed to create a connection between Starbucks staff members and customers,” says Mr. Larry Matias, CIO of Rustan Coffee and Starbucks Philippines.
 With this in mind, he initiated a new design of the POS interface.
-“The basic interface of the LS Nav POS works fine, but we needed something to fit our need,” he adds.
+“The basic interface of the POS works fine, but we needed something to fit our need,” he adds.
 The team developed a new POS interface with the help of LS Retail partner Performance Advantage Systems International, Inc. (PASI).
 The new interface helps baristas take orders faster and more easily, giving them more time to talk to customers.
-“That’s one of the things I like about LS Nav.
+“That’s one of the things I like about the F&B solution by LS Retail.
 It’s flexible, it allows us to do customizations like this.
 And unlike other solutions, we will not be stuck with the current version, as the customization we created can be easily migrated to the new version,” Mr. Matias continues.
-Starbucks just migrated all their 300 stores to the latest version of LS Nav - in just 5 weeks.
+Starbucks just migrated all their 300 stores to the latest version of the software- in just 5 weeks.
 “Having an LS Retail partner with good support structure is important in any retail company like ours.
 PASI’s business model fits the support requirement of Starbucks,” says Mr. Matias.